SergenN/WeatherXWebclient/README.md

 # WeatherXWebclient

-WeatherX is an application which processes, stores and submits data.
+WeatherX is a Java-based application which processes, stores and submits data.
 It has been developed by Sergen Nurel, Leon Wetzel and Michaël van der Veen.